Beyond Trading Data: The Hidden Influence of Public Awareness and Interest on Cryptocurrency Volatility: Approach: CoMForE

 \subsubsection{Predicted Price Distribution:}

-We presume that fluctuation distributions are great clues that a decision-maker can use to accumulate information about the best possible actions to take.
-Together with the price forecast, they provide the uncertainty levels of the forecasting.
-To this end, we used Maximum Likelihood Estimation (MLA) to estimate the parameters (i.e. Mean and Variance) of the distribution given the sample of outputs.
-Given the the outputs of the ten model varieties $O=\{o_1, o_2, …, o_{10}\}$, the goal is to estimate the set of parameters $\hat{\theta}=\{\mu, \sigma^2\}$ that maximizes the function $L(\theta;O)= \prod_{i=1}^{10} \mathcal{N}(o_i;\theta)$ such that $\hat{\theta}=\arg\max L(\theta;O)$.
+We propose that the distribution of fluctuations can provide valuable insights for decision-makers regarding the most suitable actions to take.
+Paired with the price forecast, they can offer a measure of the forecast's uncertainty.
+To estimate the parameters (i.e., Mean and Variance) of the distribution based on the sample of outputs, we utilized Maximum Likelihood Estimation (MLE).